-The graphs compare benefits to three commonly used thresholds: the poverty guidelines for a one-person household for the 48 contiguous states and the District of Columbia published by the U.S. Department of Health and Human Services (HHS); 150% of this threshold; and 25% of the national average wage.
-The poverty guidelines, though widely publicized and used for determining eligibility requirements for some need-based benefit programs, have many deficiencies that are widely recognized.
-The guidelines were originally defined in 1963 as three times the cost of a minimum food diet in that year, on the assumption that food represents a third of the cost of a minimum standard of living.
-Since 1963, the guidelines have been updated only by applying annual increases in the Consumer Price Index (CPI).
-Thus, the guidelines do not take into account changes since 1963 in the relative contributions of the various categories of goods and services to a minimum standard of living or in their relative costs.
-Also, the guidelines do not take into account geographical variations in the cost of living.
-In 2020, the annual poverty guideline for single persons was \$12,760.
+The graphs compare benefits to three commonly used thresholds: the poverty threshold for a household comprising one person age 65 and over published by the United States Census Bureau; 150% of this threshold; and 25% of the NAW.
+The poverty threshold, used by the Census Bureau to count households living in poverty, has many deficiencies that are widely recognized.
+The threshold was originally defined in 1963 as three times the cost of a minimum food diet in that year, on the assumption that food represents a third of the cost of a minimum standard of living.
+Since 1963, this threshold has been updated only by applying annual increases in the CPI.
+Thus, the threshold does not take into account changes since 1963 in the relative contributions of the various categories of goods and services to a minimum standard of living or in their relative costs.
+Also, the threshold does not take into account geographical variations in the cost of living.
+In 2021, the annual poverty threshold for single persons aged 65 and over was \$12,996.5

-Despite the known deficiencies in the poverty guidelines as a measure of income adequacy, there is no generally recognized alternate measure that can apply across the wide variety of individual circumstances of retired workers.
-The 150% threshold, \$19,140 in 2020, provides a more conservative comparison and might be relevant to a broader range of individual circumstances of retired workers.
+Despite the known deficiencies in the poverty threshold as a measure of income adequacy, there is no generally recognized alternate measure that can apply across the wide variety of individual circumstances of retired workers.
+The 150% threshold, \$19,494 in 2021, is included to provide a more conservative measure of poverty that takes into account a broader range of individual circumstances of retired workers.